pegi3s/dockerfiles/utilities/MANUAL.md

 The `tm_align_hit_extract` script extracts the hit region of sequence 2 from a TM-align output file generated with the `pegi3s/tmtools` Docker image (1.0.1 or above; it may work with other outputs as well).
 Input may be a single file or a directory with files.
 In the latter case, a multi-FASTA file will be produced.
 The output file is named "Fasta_file".

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities tm_align_hit_extract /data/file_or_folder`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data -w /data pegi3s/utilities tm_align_hit_extract /data/file_or_folder`

 In this command, you should replace:

 - `/your/data/dir` to point to the directory that contains the input file or folder you want to process.
 - `file_or_folder` to the actual name of your input file or folder under `/your/data/dir`.

+Note `-w /data` is neccessary for the script to produce its output in the working directory.

 ## `rmlastline`